-Cluster modeling is used for customer segmentations targeting demographics and personas using behavioral clustering, product-based clustering, and brand-based clustering.
+- Cluster modeling is a way of segmenting customers into groups based on several variables at once.
+With it, you can target demographics and personas using behavioral clustering, product-based clustering and brand-based clustering.

-Propensity modeling is utilized to predict customer behaviors based on predictive lifetime value, likelihood of engagement, propensity to unsubscribe, propensity to convert, propensity to buy, and propensity to churn.
+- Propensity modeling is used to predict customer behaviors based on predictive lifetime value, likelihood of engagement, propensity to unsubscribe, propensity to convert, propensity to buy and propensity to churn.

 Predictive analytics does, however, require strong understanding of “before” marketing analytics metrics to serve as the foundation for modeling frameworks and scoring categories.
 After analyzing the historical and behavioral data sets and their models, you’ll be able to use them in comparison to the “before” data.